magv01/do-to-list/README.md

 # do-to-list
-A Do To List using vanilla js
+A Do To List using html, vanilla css and js